Very Rev. Archimandrite Constantine Moralis

 Here is how you can help:

-Make a donation of $10 per weekend backpack to Philoptochos, or you may donate online at www.weekendbackpacks.org.
+Make a donation of $10 to WB4K (check payable to) and place in Philoptochos mailbox, or you may donate online at www.weekendbackpacks.org.

 Volunteer to deliver the backpacks to schools.
 Contact Steve at email@example.com or 410-615-3340.